 116:43:18 McCandless: Beautiful.
 (Long Pause)

-[The SIDE/CCIG was totally re-designed for Apollo 15 and, on that flight, was deployed without any notable problems.]
+[The mechanical configuration of SIDE/CCIG was totally re-designed for Apollo 15 and, on that flight, was deployed without any notable problems.]

 116:43:47 Mitchell: Since I'm heading over there, now, Al, I'll turn it off.